gmatteo/pseudos_ac_she/README.md

 Bk_5f.in: decrease rc for d by 0.2.
 No change in qcut values. ecut ~72

 CF_5f.in: decrease rc for d by 0.2.
 Important optimization of qcut values: from ~105 to ~72

+Es_5f.in: decrease rc for d by 0.2.
+No change in qcut values. ecut ~75